GetPageSpeed/nginx-extras/README.md

 all available for installation via `yum/dnf`, giving you ability to configure your ultimate performant and secure NGINX setup.

 Available by [subscription](https://www.getpagespeed.com/repo-subscribe),
-it is a budget Nginx Plus alternative, for CentOS/RHEL!
+it is a budget NGINX Plus alternative, for any RPM-based distro!

 For sysadmins this allows to: